- Global Policy

 Compressor Condensate Waste Minimization

-We also launched a proactive technical and regulatory review to evaluate the feasibility of discharging small air-compressor condensate waste streams to publicly owned treatment facilities near our U.S. Presort locations.
+We also continued and expanded a proactive technical and regulatory review to evaluate the feasibility of discharging small air-compressor condensate waste streams to publicly owned treatment facilities near our U.S. Presort locations and Newgistics locations.
 Our approach would also incorporate upgrades to our preventive maintenance and waste minimization procedures.
-Preliminary results to date are positive at most locations.